-- The Customer is obliged to investigate the delivered Goods (or have them inspected), immediately at the moment the Goods are made available to him.
+- The Customer is obliged to check and investigate the delivered Goods (or have them inspected), immediately at the moment the Goods are made available to him, “from factory/warehouse”.
 Thereby, the Customer must investigate whether the quality and/or quantity of the delivered Goods corresponds with what has been agreed and is compliant with the requirements that parties have agreed on.

-- Any possible visible defects must be reported within seven (7) days after delivery to Second Owner in writing.
-Any possible invisible defects must be reported immediately, but in any case within fourteen (14) days, after discovery thereof to Second Owner in Writing.
+- Any possible visible or invisible defects must be reported directly when investigation (Article 8.1) to Second Owner.
 The report must contain a description of the defect with the greatest possible detail, so that Second Owner is able to respond adequately.
 The Customer must provide Second Owner with the opportunity to investigate a complaint or have it investigated.
 After the product leaves the “factory/warehouse” no complaint or obligation is valid any more.

 - Minor deviations in quality, colour, firmness, thickness, etc. of the Goods are inherent to the Goods that Second Owner supplies and do not constitute a reason to withhold Customer’s approval.

 - If the Customer complains in time, this does not suspend his payment obligation.
 In that case, the Customer remains obliged to purchase and pay the other Goods ordered.